Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

 This is illustrated for two different folds in the Time-Shift panel of Figures \ref{fig:sources_separation1} and \ref{fig:sources_separation2}, where we observe a strong linear correlation with the original time-line, meaning that the algorithm correctly re-ordered the data with respect to the original time-axis.
 However, we notice in Table \ref{time_shift_table} that the MSE of the temporal sources significantly increased, due to the additional difficulty brought by the time-shift estimation.
 Indeed, in order to reconstruct the temporal signal we need to perfectly re-align hundreds of observations.
-This is the case in Figure \ref{fig:sources_separation1} (optimal reconstruction result), where the time-shift correlates with the original time-line, allowing to distinguish every single observation and reconstruct the original temporal profiles.
+This is the case in Figure \ref{fig:sources_separation1} (optimal reconstruction result), where the time-shift is highly correlated with the original time-line, allowing to distinguish every single observation and reconstruct the original temporal profiles.
 Whereas in Figure \ref{fig:sources_separation2} (sub-optimal reconstruction result), the estimated time-shift doesn't exhibit a perfect fit, and generally underestimates the time-reparameterization for the later and earlier time points.
-This may be related to the challenging setting to reconstruct the time-line identified by the original temporal sources.
-Indeed, we observe that $\mathbf{S}_{0}$ reaches a plateau for early time points, while $\mathbf{S}_{1}$ is flat for later ones.
+This is related to the challenging setting of reconstructing the time-line identified by the original temporal sources.
+Indeed, we observe that $\vect{S}_{:0}$ reaches a plateau for early time points, while $\vect{S}_{:1}$ is flat for later ones.
 This behaviour increases the difficulty of differentiating time points with low signal differences.
 As a result, it impacts the time-shift optimization and adds variability to the time-shift estimation performances, thus deteriorating the reconstruction of the temporal sources over the 10 folds compared to the previous benchmark.
 The spatial sources estimation remains comparable to the one without time-shift both quantitatively, with an average SSIM of 95$\%$, and qualitatively, as shown in Figures \ref{fig:sources_separation1} and \ref{fig:sources_separation2}.
 Within this setting, ICA, NMF and PCA poorly perform as they can't reconstruct the time-line.
-Interestingly, spatial ICA correctly estimated the spatial processes without however associating them to the corresponding temporal profile.
+Results obtained using these three methods are provided in Appendix E.